soyrochus/dataspec/README.md

-# Reagent Data Schema Definition Syntax (Draft)
+# Yaml Data Schema Definition Syntax (Draft)

-**Version:** 1.0 **Status:** Draft **Purpose:** This document defines the syntax, conventions, and usage guidelines for authoring human-readable, hierarchical data model schemas in YAML for use within Reagent and related tooling.
+**Version:** 1.0 **Status:** Draft **Purpose:** This document defines the syntax, conventions, and usage guidelines for authoring human-readable, hierarchical data model schemas in YAML for use within tooling which need type validation for data structures.

 ## 1. Overview

-The **Reagent Data Schema Definition Syntax** enables clear, concise modeling of structured data using YAML.
+The **Yaml Data Schema Definition Syntax** enables clear, concise modeling of structured data using YAML.
 It draws inspiration from OpenAPI’s schema object notation but introduces the reser## 10.
 Example recursive type: "Person" Schemaed `<<root>>` identifier to explicitly mark the model entry point.
 Schemas are designed to be both machine- and human-readable, supporting recursive and nested object types.

 ## 2. Core Concepts